BAK2K3/hard-drivers/README.md

 **Enquiry Form Processing**

 Currently, on submission of the Enquiry Form, the user is presented with a Thank You Modal and the form is subsequently cleared; the information input into the form is not processed.
-With additional experience of Python and SQL, **the information input into this form could be processed and inserted into a database**, before being assigned to a Hard driver to create a the user's specification**.
+With additional experience of Python and SQL, **the information input into this form could be processed and inserted into a database**, before being assigned to a Hard driver to prepare a specification**.

 **GDPR information as personal information being processed**